whizzer0/Equator/README.md

 * Use multiple equations
 * Allow the user to select an area of the syllabus from which to test equations
-* Support a customisable number of questions (currently 5 is hardcoded)
+* Support a customisable number of questions (the question marker is now modular but the results page still has 5 hardcoded)
+* Use an improved method for generating questions that doesn't result in lots of huge numbers